From BR Bullpen

 The struggling White Sox had no qualms about playing their young talent in 1949.
 At 22, Pierce was the youngest pitcher on the squad.
 He tossed 171.2 innings for a team that lost 91 games.
 Pierce went 7-15 with a 3.88 ERA.
 He walked 112 and struck out 95.

-It was not until 1951 that Pierce really came into his own. still only 24 years old, Billy won 15 games and posted a 3.03 ERA.
+It was not until 1951 that Pierce really came into his own.
+Still only 24 years old, Billy won 15 games and posted a 3.03 ERA.
 He cut his walk total down to 73.
-Pierce also tossed 18 complete games, the fourth highest total in the league.
+Pierce also tossed 18 complete games, the fourth highest total in the American League.

 A hip injury forced Pierce to sit out several weeks during the 1959 season.
-Manager Al Lopez decided to use Pierce as a reliever during the World Series.
-It was a decision that many fans second guessed after the White Sox lost the series.
+Manager Al Lopez decided to use Pierce as a reliever during the World Series against the Los Angeles Dodgers.
+It was a decision that many fans second-guessed after the White Sox lost the series.

-Pierce pitched two more season in Chicago, making another all-star team in 1961.
+Pierce pitched two more season in Chicago, making another All-Star team in 1961.
 Following the 1961 season, he was traded to the Giants.
-Pierce finished his White Sox career with 186 wins.

 After 18 seasons in the big leagues, Pierce retired in 1964.

 The White Sox have remained an important part of Pierce's life.
 He lives in the suburbs of Chicago and makes public relations appearances for the Sox.
-His name appeared in a number of newspaper articles after Mark Buehrle pitched a no-hitter, as Pierce tossed four one hitters and once lost a perfect game in the ninth inning.
+His name appeared in a number of newspaper articles after Mark Buehrle pitched a no-hitter in 2007, as Pierce tossed four one-hitters and once lost a perfect game in the 9th inning.

 The lefty was named to the White Sox "Team of the Century", and is applauded for his work both on and off the field.